A prestigious vase made of Italian ceramics

 SKU: NOU-ABA – 8

-See other products from category Home and garden or from manufacturer Nuove Forme Firenze
+See other products from category Home decorations or from manufacturer Nuove Forme Firenze

 Description

-This small vase embodies a complex crafting technique, starting from the vertically hand-shaped form with a comb, to the decoration and combination of these two elements, creating something unique that resembles the texture of fabric.
-The Bagni archive returned this wonderful design to us, which we reinterpreted using a new color palette.
+This small vase conceals a complex craftsmanship technique, starting from a vertically hand-shaped combed form, and ending with decoration and the combination of these two elements, creating something unique that resembles fabric texture.
+The Bagni archive provided us with this beautiful pattern, which we reinterpreted using a new color palette.

-The pattern is created using hot wax (an ancient technique that allows for greater precision than regular wax), and then it is filled piece by piece with colorful crystals in a set order.
+The pattern is created using hot wax (an ancient technique that allows for greater precision than regular wax), and then filled piece by piece with colorful crystals in a set order.

 After firing, a black patina is applied,